cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

 **PBS Interactive Jobs with GUI**

 To run PBS jobs with interactive Graphical User Interface (GUI), the job must be submitted in a specif way.
-Job employs Virtual_Network_Computing_ (VNC), which is a system for sharing remote desktop with very low latency.
+Job employs VirtualNetworkComputing_ (VNC), which is a system for sharing remote desktop with very low latency.
 The connection is tunneled through ssh.

 1.)
 Prepare the job script in a separate directory: